Amyleep97/AmyPearce_T1A2/Readme.md

 ## Purpose

 The purpose of this personal portfolio is to present what skills and understandings I have of HTML5 and CSS coding.
 This personal portfolio will be a great example showing what I have learnt in the past 5 weeks through CoderAcademy.
-This will also include some insight into who I am as a person and why I would be great asset to a Webdesign/Web development company.
+It will also include some insight into who I am as a person and why I would be great asset to a Webdesign/Web development company.

 ## Functionality/Features

-To be continued
+The website has 4 Pages in the Navigation bar

 ## Screenshots

+<<<<<<< HEAD
 ## Figma

 ![Figma Phone](https://github.com/Amyleep97/AmyPearce_T1A2/assets/168613540/0e9c44fc-583d-4d7e-98e8-9c60a7b44a60)